 Sports injuries can sideline you from your favorite activities and increase your risk of additional damage.
-With locations in Kingston, New Windsor, Wappingers Falls, Hudson, Red Hook, Margaretville, and West Coxsackie, New York, the board-certified podiatrists and foot and ankle surgeons at Hudson Valley Foot Associates offer patients comprehensive prevention techniques and treatment for sports injuries.
+With locations in Kingston, New Windsor, Wappingers Falls, Hudson, and West Coxsackie, New York, the board-certified podiatrists and foot and ankle surgeons at Hudson Valley Foot Associates offer patients comprehensive prevention techniques and treatment for sports injuries.
 Call the nearest location or schedule an appointment online today to learn more about sports injuries.

 Sports medicine is a health care specialty that focuses on the prevention, diagnosis, and treatment of activities related to physical activity.
 Whether you’re a weekend warrior, high school athlete, or professional player, Hudson Valley Foot Associates uses the latest techniques to keep you playing your favorite sports.